 Common Installation Mistakes

-Here are a few common installation mistakes that could cause the installation of your new filter to go less than smoothly:
+Here are a few common installation mistakes that could cause putting your new filter to go less than smoothly:

-- Protective caps not removed from your new filter.
-Prior to installing your new refrigerator filter, remember to remove any protective caps from it.
+- The protective cap has not been removed from the new filter.
+Before installing your new refrigerator water filter, remember to remove any protective caps from it.

 Concluded that the common problems listed above aren’t the problem?
 It’s time to troubleshoot!

-Refrigerator not dispensing water after replacing the filter
+The refrigerator does not dispense water after replacing the filter

 Remove the fridge filter and re-fit it into the refrigerator with a sharp twist to lock it into position.

 If this happens, there is likely still air in the lines.
-Press down the dispenser lever for 2 minutes until the water starts to flow freely.
+When this happens, press down on the dispenser lever for 2 minutes until the water flows freely.
+If this does not fix the issue, it might mean that you need to replace the water tubing.
+Need replacement parts?
+Filters Fast carries a wide selection of appliance parts for your convenience.

 Difficulty with removing or installing the filter